orz-ai/orz-ai/README.md

 - 💻 I’m currently a Golang Developer with a strong interest in computer fundamentals.
 - 🚀 I’m passionate about exploring new technologies and mastering new knowledge at an exceptional pace.
-- 🌍 I firmly believe in the philosophy of "Open Source is Justice."
+- 🌍 I firmly believe in the philosophy of "Open Source make faster."
 - 😄 Pronouns: He / Him

   #### 📫 How to reach me: